ArsamS/COMP10001-ContactTracing/README.md

 </details>

 ## 1. About The Project
 This was the first project for COMP10001 (Foundations of Computing) at the University of Melbourne.
 Descriptions for various functions were provided via Grok Learning and checked against various inputs.
-The <a href="#project-description">Project Description</a> and <a href="#function-descriptions">Function Descriptions</a> will be below. <b> Final mark: 96% </b>
+The <a href="#2-project-description">Project Description</a> and <a href="#3-function-descriptions">Function Descriptions</a> will be below. <b> Final mark: 96% </b>

 <p align="right">(<a href="#top">back to top</a>)</p>